moby/moby/docs/reference/api/docker_remote_api_v1.24.md

 JSON Parameters:

-- **ListenAddr** – Listen address used for inter-manager communication, as well as determining. the networking interface used for the VXLAN Tunnel Endpoint (VTEP).
+- **ListenAddr** – Listen address used for inter-manager communication, as well as determining the networking interface used for the VXLAN Tunnel Endpoint (VTEP).
+This can either be an address/port combination in the form `192.168.1.1:4567`, or an interface followed by a port number, like `eth0:4567`.
+If the port number is omitted, the default swarm listening port is used.
 - **ForceNewCluster** – Force creating a new Swarm even if already part of one.
 - **Spec** – Configuration settings of the new Swarm.
     - **Orchestration** – Configuration settings for the orchestration aspects of the Swarm.